 Best Way to Experience: Snorkel

-Grab a snorkel & mask and swim the spring, but leave those flippers behind, as they stir up the sandy bottom of the basin, making it cloudy for viewing.
-Because of depth, viewing the actual spring itself is for swimmers only.
+Grab a snorkel & mask and swim to the spring, but leave those flippers behind, as they stir up the sandy bottom of the basin, making it cloudy for viewing.
+Because of the depth, viewing the actual spring itself is for swimmers only.
 You can take the Timucuan Nature Trail around the basin for different viewing points of this spring from land.

 What to look out for: Florida Alligators

 You are swimming in Florida, so be aware we have alligators.
 Steer clear of the far embankments and all weedy areas, where these reptiles like to seek shelter.
 You can read more about these Florida gators at: 10 Things You Need to Know About Florida Alligators

 Cost: $5.50 per person

 Alexander Springs Recreation Area is located in the Ocala National Forest at 49525 County Rd 445, Altoona, Florida 32702